 AeroPress Brew Guide – World AeroPress Championship Recipe

-I have my own recipe for AeroPress, and that’s my prefered method.
+I have my own recipe for AeroPress, and that’s my preferred method.
 However, as I always say, coffee taste is subjective, so I figured I’d give you a renown recipe, one that has an International recognition.
 I will also show you my own recipe, later in the article.

 The recipe we present today is the winner of the World AeroPress Championship, and it put its creator, Shuichi Sasaki on the first place of the podium.
 Here are the details: